CalmSatan/CalmSatan/README.md

 - 👋 Hi, I’m @CalmSatan
-- 👀 I’m interested in making money
+- 👀 I’m interested in ML
-- 🌱 I’m currently learning to make money
+- 🌱 I’m currently learning...
-- 💞️ I’m looking to collaborate on the parts where we all make money
+- 💞️ I’m open to collaborate on projects in multiple fields, you can contact me in: sirawachill@gmail.com